M457ERCH1EF/intro-to-container/README.md

 7. [Configure NGINX in Ubuntu instance]
 8. [Configure Nuxt app in Docker container]
 9. [Test Nuxt App from host]
-10. [Install, Configure and Run PM2 in Docker container]

 ## Step 1: Create Ubuntu instance using Multipass